 My online pal Ian—no relation to the Krankies—moved to the U.S. from Britain a few years ago when he married a lovely American woman and has similarly encountered many stateside pop culture staples that are alien to him.
 Prior to the move, he was unschooled in the charms of A Christmas Story and was therefore rather confused when he happened upon an American cable channel airing the film in a round-the-clock marathon during the holiday season.
 Likewise, the whole Pee Wee Herman phenomenon never reached him in the U.K. But on the upside, neither did the prop comic Gallagher.
 “I know he smashes melons, but that’s it,” Ian confesses.
 That’s already too much Gallagher-related info to retain.

 As with so most other adjustments to life in a country other than one’s birthplace, this is a problem that only time can solve.
 It may take years and many, many panel show viewings before I can truly be in on the joke.
 But I fancy myself an apt pupil.
 I’m already planning on compiling an Excel spreadsheet entitled “People Who Are Hilariously Inferior to Jane Austen” for easy reference.
-And in the interest of furthering my education, I’d even try my hand at this snooker thing if I thought I was young and limber enough to pull it off.
-We are talking about a sex act, right?
+And in the interest of furthering my education, I’d even be open to this snooker thing, depending on how it frames my face.
+We are talking about a hairstyle, right?

 - Post 1: The Curious Appeal of British Commercial Radio